kvasu2/PDF-manipulation/docs/index.rst

     from pdf_manipulation import merge_pdfs, split_pdf, image_to_pdf, enhance_image

-Look at the :ref:`functions` documentation for more information on how to use them.
+Look at the :doc:`functions` documentation for more information on how to use them.